Last Updated on November 7, 2023

 (For a list of all the Feats in D&D 5e you can refer to our Feats List)

-On the surface, a +1 bump to either strength or dexterity can come from various sources as your character levels up, marching on their journey to epic hero; it’s the additional things you get here which can make this feat worthwhile.
+On the surface, a +1 bump to either strength or dexterity can come from various sources as your character levels up.
+It’s the additional things you get here that can make this feat worthwhile.

 So why have we gone to all of this effort of taking the feat instead of multiclassing?
 The answer is simple: progress.

-We haven’t halted our journey toward things for rogue excel at, such as evasion and uncanny dodge or slowing ourselves gaining extra sneak attack dice, but all the while we’ve increased our dexterity score (or strength!), which results in a net gain overall!
+We haven’t halted our journey toward things a rogue excels at, such as evasion and uncanny dodge or slowing ourselves gaining extra sneak attack dice!

 If we had multiclassed, we wouldn’t have gained any usable weapons (we already have all the finesse weapons we need!).

 There are sure to be times where you stand back-to-back with the fighter and a horde bearing down on you with steel your only defense; all of this made possible by taking a simple feat!